Links

 Create an Organization and a Project

 After signing up for the dashboard service, you will be prompted to create a new organization and a project.
-You can change the name later.
+You can change their names later.

 Install @currents/playwright package